 I knew nothing about the significance of the festival back then.
 But also, the joy I had during the festive time was beyond words.
 The free foods for almost a month before Maha Shivaratri was the best of all.
 Thanks to all the generous people for spreading happiness among kids like us. 😊

 Just recently, I came to know more about the festival.
 One important objective of the festival is about “overcoming ignorance and darkness”.
 The process involved in order to gain the result is through self-reflection, meditation, introspective focus, fasting.”
 I used to wonder why people were staying around Pashupatinath temple premises the whole night.
 But most of them are there to smoke weed. 😀

-One of the attractive aspects of Shivaratri used to be gathering of friends, setting up bonfire, having conversations, laughing and cherishing the day.
+One of the attractive aspects of Shivaratri used to be gathering of friends, setting up a bonfire, having conversations, laughing and cherishing the day.
 Alongside, in the day time, we used to collect money from passerby blocking their way with a rope.

 Also, I used to wonder why hundreds of thousands of people lineup to worship inside the Pashupatinath temple on the day of Shivaratri and why not on any other normal day.
-The statues are
+The statues are the

 I am not sure if the beliefs regarding fasting hold truths but observing from health perspectives, it is very scientific.
 During that day, the devotees abstain from eating grains but choose fruits, milk, potatoes, tea, and later in the evening, kheer (sweet dessert) made up of sabut dana, halwa (a dessert) made up of a gourd.
 The selection of these foods is pretty healthy.

 Weed is legal on the day of Maha Shivaratri